seattleflu/genomic-incidence-tracker/README.md

 If the transforms become expensive, these selectors can be memoised, meaning they do not rerun unless their arguments have changed.
 We use [reselect](https://github.com/reduxjs/reselect) for this.

+### Authentication
+We are currently using basic authentication over HTTPS to log in.
+Currently there is only one calid username/password, stored as environment variables and accessed by the server (this is why it's necessary to run `source scripts/set_env_vars.sh` locally).
+The heroku server has different values here (which aren't public).

+Authenticated users are supplied with a JWT which allows someone to remain logged in and authenticate API calls (TO DO).

 ### Styled Components
 We recently started using these in Auspice and have found them much superior to the previous situation which was a mixture of CSS, "global" styles imported into files, and component-specific inline styles.